Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/README.md

 ![Vision](doc/5-fifths-banner-1.png)

-# Five Fifths Voter Starter Kit
+# Five Fifths Voter Solution Starter

 This solution starter was created by technologists from IBM.